Teaninich distillery: History

 In 1970 the distillery was greatly expanded, and an entire new building with six new stills was taken in operation.
 The four older stills remained in operation alongside the new stills.
 The old side of the distillery was then updated over the next decade.
 First, new installations for milling, mashing and fermentation were built in 1973, and in 1975 the distillery added a dark grains plant, which produces cattle feed from the draff.
 In 1984 the old side of the distillery was mothballed, and the new side followed the next year, temporarily ending production entirely.

+Guinness acquired The Distillers Company in 1986.
+Guinness merged with Grand Metropolitan in 1997 to form Diageo.

-The new side of the distillery resumed production in 1991.
+The new side of Teaninich distillery resumed production in 1991.
 The old side didn't resume production, and was demolished in 1999.
 In 2000 a mash filter press was installed in the distillery, which is unique in Scottish malt whisky production; all other Scottish whisky distilleries use mash tuns.

-In April 2013 owner Diageo announced a new renovation of the distillery.
+In April 2013, Diageo announced a new renovation of the distillery.
 They also announced a new distillery with 16 new stills will be placed next to the old distillery.
 The new distillery is planned to have a different name than Teaninich, and produce a separate whisky.

+Production

 The distillery mainly produces malts for blending, and it is used in Johnnie Walker Red Label.
 There are no official bottlings of the malt.
 Since 1992 a 10-year-old malt has been available in the flora and fauna series.